socratesmosko/ChatGPT-Clone/README.md

-# ChatGpt Clone Web App
+# ChatGPT Clone Web App Using Open AI API
-This is a web application that clones the ChatGpt functionality using OpenAI API.
+This is a web application that clones the ChatGPT functionality using OpenAI API.

 # Features
 Allows users to chat with an AI-powered virtual assistant.